The Leper's Tower: History

 After several changes of ownership, it was bought by the Order of Saint-Maurice in 1773 and was incorporated into a hospice of charity founded by Jean-Boniface Festaz.
-The current name derives from the fact that a leper named Pierre Bernard Guasco, a native of Oneglia was imprisoned there from 1773 to 1803.
-This story inspired Lepers of the city of Aosta, a story written by Xavier de Maistre, published in 1811.
+The current name derives from the fact that a leper named Pierre-Bernard Guasco, originally from Oneglia, was imprisoned there from 1773 to 1803.
+This story inspired Le Lépreux de la Cité d'Aoste ("The Leper from Aosta"), a story written by Xavier de Maistre, published in 1811.

 In 1890, the tower was restored by the Regional Monuments Office of Piedmont and Liguria, led by Alfredo d’Andrade.
-Today it belongs to the Autonomous Region of Aosta Valley, which holds exhibitions at the site.
+Today it belongs to the Autonomous Region of Aosta Valley and temporary exhibitions are held in it.

 Architecture

 The Leper's Tower was founded on a Roman tower whose foundations were excavated in the nineteenth century.
 A medieval tower was built on the site in the fifteenth century.

 Most of the remaining Roman windows have been walled up.